 A request is made from the user's browser to the ad server for

-Benefits of using GPT
+Benefits of GPT

-There are multiple benefits of using these tags:
+There are multiple benefits to GPT:

 GPT and secure pages (